 Manila to Boracay by Bus / Ferry

 If you are a big fan of long boat trips, then you may consider traveling all the way from Manila to Boracay by ferry.

 - It’s quite a long trip though: It takes 9-10 hours from Batangas (Manila) to Caticlan Jetty Pier.

 Important: The ferries don’t leave from Metro Manila, but from Batangas which is 99km south of Manila International Airport.
-The most popular bus company on this route is JAM Liner that leaves in 30 minute intervals at the Buendia Terminal in Pasay (corner of Gil Puyat and Taft Ave, about 100 Pesos one way, 2-3 hours).
+The most popular bus company on this route is Ceres Transport that leaves in 30 minute intervals at the Buendia Terminal in Pasay (corner of Gil Puyat and Taft Ave, 268 Pesos one way, about 2 hours).
 See the location on the map below.